-The Council has been very successful in the following:
+The Council has been very successful in the following endeavors.

-Living Heritage: The Council fosters “Living Heritage” providing the opportunity for the stories of “past glory” to be retold.
-This is encouraged through a variety of programs such as sponsorship of local projects that include, exhibition games (BEAUMONT CUP) and tournaments (our own Old Timers Tournament, O.P.J.H.L.
-All-Star games and the Dudley Hewitt Cup Central Canada Jr. A Hockey Championship April 2005) Sharing potential fund raising projects with the Georgetown Hockey Community.
+The Council fosters “Living Heritage” providing the opportunity for the stories of “past glory” to be retold.
+This is encouraged through a variety of programs such as sponsorship of local projects or persons that include, exhibition games (BEAUMONT CUP) and tournaments (our own Old Timers Tournament, O.P.J.H.L.
+All-Star games and the Dudley Hewitt Cup Central Canada Jr. A Hockey Championship April 2005).
+Canada 150 Hockey Week in Georgetown (October 28-November 5 2019) Sharing potential fund raising projects with the Georgetown Hockey Community.

-Preservation and Education: The Council collects and displays Georgetown Hockey Memorabilia in both the Memorial Arena and the
+The Council collects and displays Georgetown hockey memorabilia in the Moldmasters SportsPlex.

 Georgetown is “The Home of The Little N.H.L.” and the Georgetown Memorial Arena was the second oldest continuously operating arena in Canada.

 These and other significant contributions to Canada’s Hockey Heritage are the basis of the hockey contributions to the Halton Hills Sport Museum and Resource Centre located in the ALCOTT HERITAGE HALL.